 Avoriaz off piste too, may be underrated.
 The Ecole du Ski Francais (ESF) recently launched a ski safari programme for advanced skiers which takes groups of up to four to explore up to 50 of the best off piste routes around the Portes du Soleil.

 Snowboard / Freestyle Skiing

-One of the world’s leading freestyle centres, Avoriaz has three snow parks and a superpipe.
-It recently launched a new generation of snow parks, the Burton sponsored ‘Stash,’ which incorporates 80 all natural, largely wood based modules.
+One of the world’s leading freestyle centres, Avoriaz has three snow parks and a world-class superpipe.
+It's also home to a new generation of snow parks, the Burton sponsored ‘Stash,’ which incorporates 80 all natural, largely wood based modules.

-Although not well known for its cross-country skiing, Avoriaz has eight loops to choose from with a total of 45km of trails, which roughly divide in to a third each easy, moderate and difficult.
+Although not well known for its cross-country skiing, Avoriaz has seven loops to choose from with a total of 23km of trails, which roughly divide in to a third each of easy, moderate and difficult.
 The well marked trails cross the plateau where Avoriaz sits and wind through the surrounding pine forests providing great views of the surrounding mountains.